smartnic/trex-configuration/README.md

 1) *On your own machine*, run the command
 ```
-scp -i my.key my.key reviewer@hp060.utah.cloudlab.us:~/.ssh/id_ed25519
+scp -i my.key my.key reviewer@hp125.utah.cloudlab.us:~/.ssh/id_ed25519
 ```

 2) *On node-1*, test that you can ssh into node-0. _Do not skip this check!_ On the node-1 machine you're currently logged into, type

 ```
-ssh reviewer@hp073.utah.cloudlab.us
+ssh -p 22 reviewer@hp124.utah.cloudlab.us
 ```

-where you will replace hp073.utah.cloudlab.us by the name of the node-0 machine from the CloudLab console.
+where you will replace hp124.utah.cloudlab.us by the name of the node-0 machine from the CloudLab console.
 You should be able to connect to node-0.

 ## Exercises
 *Note: All DATA and logs, graphs are saved in your home directory*